dougbutner/web-4/README.md

 In this manifesto, I will define each of the **components** of web 4, provide **psudeocode** to illustrate the minimum integration into web 2/3, introduce the **benefits to society**, and offer a **roadmap** to adopting these concepts.

 # The Problem
+Democracy, societies biggest and most successful consensus and collaboration mechanism, has become too slow to keep up with the modern world.
+G

 # The Solution